javier-caparo/Udacity-DevOps-Capstone-Project/README.md

 ```
 - on this way "Rolling updates" allow Deployments update to take place with zero downtime by incrementally updating Pods instances with new ones.
 The new Pods will be scheduled on Nodes with available resources.

-How the new deployment changes the "deployment.yaml" with the new deployment version???
+How the new deployment changes the "deployment.yaml" file with the new deployment version???
-- Here, we are using "sed" command to replace the "latest" word on the file , for the value of the BUILD.
+- With the "sed" command to replace the "latest" word on the file , for the value of the BUILD_NUMBER.

 ```sh
 stage('Deploy to K8s') {